A BLUEPRINT FOR RAISING PRINCIPLED MEN

 What does MU do?

-MU mentors boys aged 11-18 in the UK to strive for excellence in their studies, careers, and communities - as they journey from boyhood to manhood during their secondary school years.
+MU mentors boys aged 11-18 in the UK to develop strong character, pursue excellence in their studies and future careers, and contribute positively to wider society.

 How does the MU programme work in practice?

-The MU Mentorship Programme runs yearly and consists of: (i) online group sessions, (ii) in-person enrichment trips, and (iii) personalised mentoring support.
+The programme consists of: (i) online group sessions, (ii) in-person enrichment trips, and (iii) personalised mentoring support.

 Online Group Sessions – The PAGE Curriculum